 Mr. Hashiuchi and his team wanted to understand exactly what the end user needed before they could make their recommendation.
-Once they had a good understanding of application requirements and customer delivery expectations, it was clear to FCS that the best solution was to re-build the application using Uniface because of its proven track record of reliability and productivity.
+Once they had a good understanding of application requirements and customer delivery expectations, it was clear to Synapse Innovation that the best solution was to re-build the application using Uniface because of its proven track record of reliability and productivity.

 At this point the customer was so impressed by the progress of the project, that they ended up adding additional functionality to the initial development phase of the application that was originally planned for the future.
 In the end the development team was able to deliver the application to the customer in just six months.

 “Using the repository functionality of Uniface is key.
 We put all the necessary data definitions in a repository and don’t have to write source code.
 This way, when a change is needed, all we have to do is change the repository and the changes will be inherited by the application automatically.”

 The deployment went smoothly and the client server application proved to deliver excellent end user productivity and effective data entry capabilities.
 For operational management, Synapse Innovation deployed the application using a virtual machine (VM) environment and used the thin client functionality of Uniface Anywhere.
 Currently there are plans to continually enhance and expand the application by adding significant functionality around the logistics and marketing components of the application.

 its integration capabilities with other tools, for example, business intelligence (BI).
 “It is important to choose tools for particular functions and make an application by integrating the necessary functionality,” notes Mr. Hashiuchi.
 Uniface makes integration with other solutions easy.Another important reason why using Uniface has enabled successful projects is because of the repository functionality.